Department of Education Research Impact

 Researchers in the UCLA School of Education and Information Studies are collaborating with the Organization for Social Media Safety (OFSMS) to study the impact of online hate speech on adolescents.

-SMASH Project: Marc Berkman Shares Findings with Congress, LAUSD on the Harms of Social Media
+SMASH Project: Findings on the Harms of Social Media

 Dyslexia Is The Most Common Learning Disability For All Students.
 Why California Doesn’t Screen For It Early

-UCLA Ed&IS Assistant Research, Rebecca Gotlieb discusses the effective of screening and intervention.
+UCLA Ed&IS Assistant Researcher Rebecca Gotlieb discusses the importance of early screening and intervention.

 Maryanne Wolf: Building Deep Reading Skills in a Digital World